thebkv/bkv/Matthew_10.md

 - **Serpents and Doves** — Wisdom joined with purity.
 - **Assemblies of Exclusion (Synagogues)** — Systems of judgment.
 - **Spirit of your Father** — God’s living voice within.
-- **Division in Households** — Conflict when truth confronts allegiance.
+- **Division in Inner Worlds (Households)** — Conflict when truth confronts allegiance.
 - **Taking the Cross** — Embracing the way of surrender.
 - **Losing and Finding Life** — Letting go of self-preservation to discover true life.
 - **Receiving the Sent = Receiving Christ = Receiving the Father** — Chain of divine presence through the messenger.
 - **Cut off and Hopeless (Dead)** — Separated from life in God, beyond human hope.
 - **Those in Need of Healing Spiritually (Sick)** — Brokenness requiring God’s wholeness.
-- **House / Household Consciousness** — Sphere of life and allegiance.
+- **House = Inner Dwelling** — An individual’s foundation of life and consciousness.
+- **Household = Inner World** — Collective sphere of allegiance, loyalty, and relational consciousness.

 ---